DianaShen1224/Forecast-2024-US-election/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of Copilot and ChatGPT4o.
-The whole writing process, including generating and polishing was written with the help of ChatGPT4o and the entire chat history is available in `other/llms/usage.txt`.
+Part of the writing process, including generating and polishing was written with the help of ChatGPT4o, and the entire chat history is available in `other/llms/usage.txt`.